MILBRU/Foundation/README.md

 ### Enter Microsoft
 #### Part 1 | Xbox
+* Higher raw power than the PS2
+* DirectX Box shortened to Xbox for better marketing
+* Large for a console - First use of **hard drive**
+* Halo - Evolution of shooter games
 ## Visual technologies

 Notes and references on display technologies (oscilloscopes, vector displays, raster CRTs, early raster graphics hardware), input devices, and rendering techniques that shaped early game development.